Latency-aware End-to-end Multi-path Data Transmission for URLLC Services: Simulation

 \subsection{Average latency v.s.
 Packet size}

-Finally, we study the effects of packet size on the average latency under different scenarios and different bandwidth, which is shown in Fig. \ref{fig:size}.
-Given the shown simulation setup, the average latency increases almost linear with the increasing packet size regardless the bandwidth under two scenarios.
-In addition, the multi-path solution performs the best when UE walks around the center of two BSs while single path generally performs the best when UE walks around one BS, especially under the low bandwidth.
+Finally, we study the effects of packet size on the average latency under different bandwidths, which is shown in Fig. \ref{fig:size}.
+Given the shown simulation setup, the average latency increases almost linearly with the increasing packet size regardless of the bandwidth.
+In addition, the multi-path solution performs the best when UE walks around the center of two BSs while the single-path generally performs the best when UE walks around one BS, especially under the lower bandwidth.